Shopify/polaris/polaris-react/src/components/Banner/README.md

 ### Critical

-- Use to communicate problems that have to be resolved immediately for merchants to complete a task
-- For example, you will show this banner for orders with high fraud risk
-- Seeing these banners can be stressful for merchants so be cautious about using them
+Use to communicate problems that have to be resolved immediately for merchants to complete a task.
+For example, you will show this banner for orders with high fraud risk.
+Seeing these banners can be stressful for merchants so be cautious about using them.

 ```jsx
 <Banner